Is it Possible to Reverse PCOS?

 A common misconception that people have about PCOS is that once diagnosed it is there for life.
 This is simply not true.
 PCOS is better characterised as a syndrome, or a set of interlinked symptoms, some women will experience many, others barely any.
 The three main symptoms, as recognised by the medical community, are anovulation, hyperandrogenism and polycystic ovaries.
 At least two of these are required for a clinical diagnosis.
 However, many women with PCOS report other symptoms such as insulin resistance, obesity, infertility and increased susceptibility to inflammatory conditions.

 Reversing PCOS is all about managing the symptoms.
-Certain medications will mask the symptoms; the oral contraceptive pill will reduce the effects of having an excess of male hormones, clomiphene citrate will boost fertility, metformin will reduce the risk of type 2 diabetes.
+Certain medications will mask the symptoms; the oral contraceptive pill will reduce the effects of having an excess of male hormones, clomiphene citrate will boost fertility, metformin will control your blood sugar levels and reduce the risk of type 2 diabetes.
 However, the likelihood with all of these is that once you stop the treatment, the symptoms will return.

 An altogether more sustainable approach is to make lifestyle changes and dietary modifications that will not only help in the short-term, but also avoid the recurrence of symptoms at a later date.

 Patients with PCOS frequently test positively for inflammatory markers.
 However, these markers are also seen in people with diabetes and/or clinical obesity, both of which regularly present alongside PCOS.
 This further highlights the need to eat a well balanced diet, with an emphasis on weight loss.
-Irritants, which might trigger an immune response, should also be avoided.
+Irritants, such as strong soaps and detergents as well as excessive dust, might trigger an immune response and exposure should be minimised.